Algebraic properties of the group inverse: Introduction

-Such element $c$ need not exist, but if it does, it is unique and we write $c=a^\#$.
-Moreover, $a^\#$ double commutes with $a$ and we say that $a$ is group invertible.
-This definition represents a natural extension of the definition of the group inverse for square matrices, as introduced in \cite{BENISRAEL} or \cite{CAMPBELL}, to arbitrary rings with unit.
-Group inverse can also be considered as a special case of the Drazin inverse.
-Namely, if $a^D$ exists with $ind(a^D)\leq 1$, then $a$ is group invertible and $a^\#=a^D.$ \\[3mm] In \cite{DENG} Deng has proved many interesting results concerning bounded linear idempotents $P, Q\in\mathcal{B}(\mathcal{H})$.
+In \cite{DENG} Deng has proved many interesting results concerning bounded linear idempotents $P, Q\in\mathcal{B}(\mathcal{H})$.
 Almost all of his proofs use the method of decomposing Hilbert space as $\mathcal{H}=\mathcal{R}(P)\oplus\mathcal{N}(P)$ for some idempotent $P$, and then studying the matrix decomposition of certain operators with respect to this decomposition.
 An appropriate analogue for this space decomposition in rings with unit is described as follows.
 If $a\in\mathcal{R}$ is group invertible, by $a^\pi=1-aa^\#$ we denote the so called spectral idempotent of $a$.
 It is easily checked that this idempotent generates the ring decomposition $\mathcal{R}=(a^\pi)^\circ\oplus a^\pi\mathcal{R}$, where $(a^\pi)^\circ$ and $a^\pi\mathcal{R}$ are the right annihilator and the right ideal of $a$, respectively.
 A quick reminder:

 Notice that with respect to this ring decomposition we can write $a$ in the unique way as $a=a_1\oplus 0$, where $a_1$ is invertible in the subring $(1-a^\pi)\mathcal{R}(1-a^\pi)$ with $a^\#$ being its inverse.
 Another way for writing this representation is $a=\bmatrix a_1 & 0\\0 & 0\endbmatrix_{1-a^\pi}$, and this matrix representation will appear the most appropriate for our study.
 We introduce this form of representation in the subsequent section.